barrakz/vector/README.md

 1. **Experiment with different texts**: Try ingesting documents in different languages, technical documents, or creative writing
 2. **Test semantic search**: Notice how it finds similar meaning, not just matching words
 3. **Explore JSONB queries**: Add more complex metadata and query it directly in PostgreSQL
-4. **Learn n8n**: Create workflows that could:
-   - Automatically ingest documents from external sources
+4. **Learn n8n**: Create workflows that automatically ingest documents from external sources
-   - Trigger actions based on document similarity
-   - Connect to other APIs
-5. **Try different embedding models**: OpenAI offers other models (`text-embedding-3-large` for higher quality)
+5. **Try different embedding models**: Replace `all-MiniLM-L6-v2` with multilingual models for better Polish support
 6. **Experiment with distance metrics**: Try cosine similarity (`<=>`) instead of L2 distance (`<->`)

 ---